0xLiquidGlass/unnamed/README.md

 ## Donations

-If you support this project, please feel free to donate.
+If you support this project, please donate.
 The proceeds will be used for the development of this project.

 ```
   Algorand: 7VMA5N3QN6EN4DZ5WE4FZB4YTYDLPVELJNPX3GANZ7DMR4DL7YVXKO7WCM